nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **a/ might not recognise addresses that contains prefixes**, unless the prefix is not separated by a space from `a/`.<br>
 e.g. `edit 1 a/n/Next Door` will edit the first student's address to be `n/Next Door`, but `edit 1 a/ at n/Next Door` will edit the first student's address to be  `at`, and edit the student's name to be `Next Door`.<br>
 The remedy is to avoid using prefixes in the address field.
 Rest assured that this issue is unlikely to affect daily use cases as it is unlikely for Singapore addresses to contain prefixes.
 1. **Rounding up to 2 decimal places** in the `pay` and `owe` commands can result in a minor difference of tuition fee based on the number of hours one session lasts.
-For example, with the rate of $100.01/hr, `pay 1 hr/3` returns $300.03 of payment, but typing `pay 1 hr/1.5` twice returns $300.04 in total.
+For example, with the rate of $100.01/hr, `pay 1 hr/3` returns a payment $300.03, but typing `pay 1 hr/1.5` twice returns $300.04 in total.
 However, this issue is less likely to impact tutors, as their hourly rates typically do not extend to two decimal places.
 Therefore, in most cases, the differences would be negligible.
 --------------------------------------------------------------------------------------------------------------------